 If you want to try out headsets, see if you can borrow ones you are considering from other pilots.
 In the Los Angeles area, Aircraft Spruce in Corona typically has a setup where you can try on different headsets in a simulated aircraft environment.

 David Clark H10-13S – David Clark’s H10-13.4 series represents a solidly built, dependable headset that has been incrementally improved over the years.
-They are not the most comfortable in my opinion, but have good sound quality and a 5 year warranty.
+They are not the most comfortable in my opinion, but have good sound quality and a 5 year warranty from a company that’s been around for decades.
 The newest models with the flexible boom mic and gel ear seals work well.
 I would recommend the stereo version, as the price difference is negligible and it will work with either mono or stereo intercoms.
 There are are several variations, so make sure to get the one with dual GA plugs.

 Lightspeed Sierra – Lightspeed has moved more upscale with the headsets they now sell, but compared to most of their competitors, they’re a relative bargain for similar capability.
 The Zulu (and now Sierra) models compete well with the Bose headset, long considered to be the benchmark for aviation headsets.
 The Sierra replaces some metal parts with plastic, but costs less, is very comfortable and packs down to a small size.